IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/boiler_heat_exchanger_3streams.rst

 Degrees of Freedom
 ------------------

-Aside from the inlet conditions, a heat exchanger 3 inlets model usually has six degrees of freedom, which can be fixed for it to be fully specified.
+Aside from the inlet conditions, a 3 inlet heat exchanger model usually has six degrees of freedom, which must be fixed for it to be fully specified.
 Things that are frequently fixed are two of:

 * UA_side_2 - lumped overall heat transfer and heat transfer area of side 2